 In Paris you then need to go from Gare du Nord to Gare de Lyon, which takes about 30/45 minutes using the RER green line although we usually allow quite a bit more time and have drink at Gare de Lyon; we don't like rushing!

 The Thello train between Paris and Milan leaves just after 7pm.
-It has a dining car with two sittings if you want to eat on the train, which is enjoyable and OK quality; it is not cheap but not too expensive either.
-You can always eat before you get on the train or if you prefer take a picnic on board.
+It has a dining car with two sittings if you want to eat on the train, which is enjoyable and OK quality; it is not too expensive.
+You can always eat before you get on the train or if you prefer take a picnic on board - we have done both.

-The cheapest travel option at about £30 per head is a berth in a six berth couchette, good value if you don't mind sharing (people just lie down and sleep through the journey, so it is much the same as travelling in the day in a six person compartment).
+Booking well ahead is as always a good idea.
+Doing this, the cheapest travel option at about £30 per head is a berth in a six berth couchette, good value if you don't mind sharing (people just lie down and sleep through the journey, so it is much the same as travelling in the day in a six person compartment).
 Two adults and two children can exclusively occupy a four berth couchette for about £180, not bad value if you can manage without a sink in the compartment.
 For two adults in a two bed sleeper compartment the cost is £240-300, rather expensive compared with the equivalent sleeper fares within Italy - but you have a reasonable amount of space and your own sink.
-Toilets are at the end of the coaches in all cases.
+Thello has added a few "premium" sleeper compartments which have their own shower and toilet; we don't understand why, but these are the same price as compartments with just a sink, so do represent something of a bargain if you can get them.
+Otherwise toilets and showers are at the end of the coaches in all cases.

 The Thello train (which goes on to Venice after Milan) reaches Milan at about 6am.
 (Travelling the other way the train leaves Milan at about 11pm and arrives in Paris at about 10am.